 Warm Up to Fall with this Spiced Peach Brandy Preserves Recipe

 This peach brandy preserves recipe has to be my all-time favorite jam.
-When I first tried it I was blown away at the complexity of the flavor and how different peaches could become when species and liqueur are added.
+When I first tried it I was blown away at the complexity of the flavor and how different peaches could become when spices and liqueur are added.

 Peach Brandy Preserves Recipe